9 month old nurses all night long

 Hi,

-Sorry to hear about these nights, that's definitely tough.
-So let's see how to improve and have her nurse less at night.
-I agree with you about the crying it out and luckily you will not need to.
+Big hug of support to start as these are rough nights indeed! 🤗 So let's see how to improve and have your little boy nurse less at night.
+I agree with you 100% about the crying it out and luckily you will not need to.

-As you say, the food intolerance may have 'helped' set this habit up.
-Have you eliminated all that now?
+Have you eliminated the foods that seem to trouble him?
 Does he still show any other symptoms?
 It would definitely be good to eliminate that as a cause, as far as it is possible.
 Also consult your doctor if you haven't already to exclude any other medical cause.

-With the following plan you can start reducing the night feedings gradually.
+With the following steps you can start reducing the night feeds gradually.
 As you may have expected, it will not happen overnight, but you will most probably see the first results pretty quickly.

-2. Second thing to do is to reduce the number of times you feed him.
-Write down a night-schedule.
-For example, right now, start with making the 11pm and 3.30am wakings "no-feeding times".
+2. In a next phase, for those waking feeds that haven't disappeared in the previous step yet, and you need to progress further, you'll reduce the number of times you feed.
+You can write down a night-schedule.
+Decide which wakings will be "no-feed wakes".
 You keep the rest as is now and feed as usual, but keep them short, as we said above.

-- Ideally ask your husband for help.
-He clearly does a great job at putting your son down to sleep in the evening, so if he could do this at night too, that would be great.
-It is not an easy job for many men but this is really what works best.
-If your son does not smell you/your milk, that gives the best chance of him going back to sleep without nursing.
+- If possible, ask your husband for help.
+He clearly does a great job at placing your son down to sleep in the evening, so if he could do this at night too, that would be great.

-Your son is probably on your side of the bed, so you will have to trade places with your husband when he wakes up, or you can leave the room.
+Your son is probably on your side of the bed, so you may have to trade places with your husband when he wakes up, or you can leave the room.

 If your husband is not up to this at night, it can work too, only it may be a bit harder.
 Then you rock, hold or walk him to sleep but do not nurse.
 Always stay in the room, keep lights dim and do not interact with him (except for maybe patting or shush-noises).

-With both options, your son may give in straight away, or it may take a few tries.
+With both options, your son may be ok straight away, or it may take a few tries.
 It's important to know this and remain consistent: do not give up after a few nights.
+Your son is adjusting and learning so allow him ample time to make these transitions.

 Good luck, hang in there, it will get better!